 But then Alex begins to see Greg’s ghost around the house, and the episode gradually becomes more dramatic.
 Alex flashes back to the day that Greg asked him to help him move—the day when Alex said he was too busy, and Greg had his wreck.
 Ghost Greg tries to encourage Alex to keep living, but Alex’s guilt is too staggering.
 He has a full-on breakdown in front of his sister and his parents, sobbing, “Why am I alive!?”

-In his mini-history of ’80s sitcoms for this site, Todd VanDerWerff charts how the form lost its way a little, less than a decade after hits like All In The Family, M*A*S*H*, Barney Miller, and The Mary Tyler Moore Show set a new, seemingly permanent standard of television artistry.
+In her mini-history of ’80s sitcoms for this site, Emily VanDerWerff charts how the form lost its way a little, less than a decade after hits like All In The Family, M*A*S*H*, Barney Miller, and The Mary Tyler Moore Show set a new, seemingly permanent standard of television artistry.
 What started in the late ’70s as a return to “fun”—shadowing the movie business’ shift from malaise-soaked American art films to blockbuster thrill-rides—became a general dumbing-down, to the extent that even attempts to address topics as serious as pedophilia or rape on TV came couched in scripts full of catchphrases and slapstick.
 “The networks definitely chased the Cosby/Family Ties ideal into the ground,” VanDerWerff writes.
 “The sitcom writers still banging around the industry were primarily trained in writing shows about workplaces or intense social issues.
 Having them do shows about cute kids who spoke in adorable malapropisms was often a bad fit.”

 Back then, cartoonist Peter Bagge was drawing the magazine-format comic Neat Stuff, in which he introduced his signature character Buddy Bradley, along with a handful of other recurring characters, including Chet and Bunny Leeway, a young married couple suffering through life in a middle-class suburb (as Bagge himself was doing with his wife at the time).
 In the 1986 story “Life’s A Bitch And Then You Die,” Chet and Bunny spend a Thursday night on the couch watching NBC, like nearly everyone else with a TV was doing back then: